amelmgn/docs/doc_example.md

 Here, you can specify the name, password, roles allowed to access the item, as well as the start and end dates for the link's validity, followed by the maximum times a link can be used.

-To share the link, click on the new share's :icon{name="material-symbols:more-horiz"} and select either "Copy Link" or "Send Link".
+To share the link, click on the new share's "more-horiz" and select either "Copy Link" or "Send Link".
 You can also edit or destroy the share in this menu.

 ## Next Steps